Step 01

 The 1911 Method uses structured Brazilian Jiu-Jitsu, age-calibrated pedagogy, and guided reflection to strengthen the capacities underneath real-world safety.

-Rather than treating bullying, grooming dynamics, digital pressure, substance exposure, violence exposure, and fragile self-concept as disconnected problems, the method trains the protective competencies that reduce vulnerability across all of them.
-Participants rehearse how to regulate under pressure, name unsafe dynamics earlier, create space, choose trusted help, and build a stronger sense of belonging before a situation becomes a crisis.
+Rather than treating bullying, grooming dynamics, digital pressure, substance exposure, violence exposure, and fragile self-concept as disconnected problems, the method trains the protective competencies connected to vulnerability reduction across all of them.
+Participants rehearse how to regulate under pressure, name unsafe dynamics earlier, create space, choose trusted help, and strengthen a sense of belonging before a situation becomes a crisis.

 The 5 domains